Chapter 4 · 5 practice questions · In-browser grading · Local storage

 Unanswered

 Approximate spherical spreading as 20 log10(R).
-If the range increases by a factor of 10, how many dB does the spreading loss gain?
+If range increases by a factor of 10, by how many dB does spreading loss increase?

 Show hint